zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 ### 🏷Configuring the Service

-The code for the created RPC Gateway service includes a rich set of components, some of which are disabled by default.
+The code for the created grpc gateway service includes a rich set of components, some of which are disabled by default.
 You can enable and configure these components based on your specific requirements.
 The configurations can be managed uniformly in the `configs/service_name.yml` configuration file, which contains detailed instructions.

 > [!tip] You can replace, add your own components (gin middleware), or remove unnecessary components in the code file `internal/routers/routers.go`.